You must make estimated tax payments for the current tax year if both of the following apply:

 Note: If the due date for making an estimated tax payment falls on a Saturday, Sunday, or legal holiday, the payment will be on time if you make it on the next day that's not a Saturday, Sunday, or legal holiday.

-Take credit for all your estimated tax payments in the "Payments" section of Form 1040, U.S. Individual Income Tax Return, line 65 or Form 1040A, U.S. Individual Income Tax Return, line 41.
+Take credit for all your estimated tax payments on line 66 of Schedule 5 (Form 1040).
 Also include in that line any overpayment from your prior year tax return that you had credited to your estimated tax for the year you're reporting.
-You can't file Form 1040EZ, Income Tax Return for Single and Joint Filers With No Dependents, if you made estimated tax payments.